by Marki Flannery, Former President and CEO

-Another VNSNY research project is taking aim at health care disparities that affect members of the lesbian, gay, bisexual, and transgender (LGBT) community.
-While the American public is increasingly accepting of various orientations, evidence suggests that self-identified LGBT patients still tend to have less access to appropriate medical care than other groups.
+Another VNSNY research project is taking aim at health care disparities that affect members of the LGBTQ community.
+While the American public is increasingly accepting of various orientations, evidence suggests that self-identified LGBTQ patients still tend to have less access to appropriate medical care than other groups.
 To get better information about these health disparities, New York State now wants health care providers, including home care nurses, to document their patients’ sexual orientation and gender identity.
 Until now, however, no one has asked nurses how they feel about being required to discuss such a personal subject with their patients.
 In collaboration with a doctoral student and researchers at Columbia University College of Nursing, Dawn Dowding, a former Senior Nurse Scientist at VNSNY Research, conducted focus groups among VNSNY nurses to explore this issue, including what training and support nurses might need to carry out the mandate.

 “The requirement sounds straightforward but it’s actually far from simple, since patients can be very hesitant to discuss their sexual orientation,” explained Dawn.
 The study is finding that nurses have varying comfort levels around making such inquiries, and generally prefer to let the patient volunteer information about their orientation.
 One early conclusion is that a significant push is needed to educate nurses on why this information is important for their patients’ long-term health outcomes.
 “Nurses need to see the underlying value in collecting this information,” Dawn noted, “so they don’t feel it’s simply being done for its own sake.”